Most legal waivers suck. Ours doesn’t. Don’t believe me?

 There are only three water stops, so it’s important to carry a water bottle and any food that you want.
 If you get dehydrated, it could be months before we find your pile of vulture-picked bones.
 (Ever had so much fun reading a disclaimer?)

 But even though you might get hurt or lost, you’re agreeing to all this crap because you want to run this race.
-You are therefore releasing and discharging all race officials, volunteers, sponsors and municipalities, and releasing the rocks, roots, bugs, tree limbs, and other stuff, dead or alive, gnarly or not, that might poke an eye out or otherwise hurt you.
+You are therefore releasing and discharging all race officials, volunteers, sponsors, municipalities, and school districts, as well as releasing the rocks, roots, bugs, tree limbs, and other stuff, dead or alive, gnarly or not, that might poke an eye out or otherwise hurt you.
 Because you know that trail running is a high-risk activity.

 When you agree to run, you are certifying that you are physically fit, responsible for your own actions, and have sufficiently trained for an event of this nature.
 In other words, you won’t sue any of the people or groups responsible for this race if you get hurt or suffer illness (such as COVID).
 And if you are under 18, then your parent or guardian is signing this release.

 We’re almost done.
 This is the important part.
 This trail has known knowns; there are things we know that we know.
 There are also known unknowns; that is to say, we know there are some things we do not know.
 But there are also unknown unknowns – there are things we do not know that we do not know.

 You are accepting all these risks; known and unknown.
 And you are agreeing to all of this even though it’s written in plain English instead of stupid legalese.